Free Membership Tool

 Marketing General's 2025 Benchmarking Report shows millennials now make up a quarter of association membership (up from 21% in 2020) while baby boomers decline, and the report repeatedly flags reaching younger generations as critical to long-term survival.

-First-year members renew at a median of just 74% versus 84% overall — so the early years are precisely where a discounted, well-supported entry tier earns its keep.
+First-year members renew at a median of just 74% versus 84% overall — churning roughly 1.6 times faster — so the early years are precisely where a discounted, well-supported entry tier earns its keep.
+Benchmark your own renewal rates with the membership retention calculator.

 How We Calculate This